 What's Included in the Price

-- Application of decking oil, stain, or paint per AS/NZS 2311 recommendations
+- Application of decking oil, stain, or paint per AS/NZS 2311:2017, which specifies minimum three-coat systems on bare exterior timber and requires all end-grain to be sealed

 - Two coats for bare or stripped timber; one coat for maintenance re-oiling